PyProphet/pyprophet/README.md

 Docker
 =================

-PyProphet is also available from Docker (automated builds:
+PyProphet is also available from Docker (automated builds):

 Pull the development version of *pyprophet* from DockerHub (synced with GitHub):